Explorer 51

-Explorer 51, also called as AE-C (Atmospheric Explorer-C), was a NASA scientific satellite belonging to series Atmosphere Explorer, being launched on 16 December 1973, at 06:18:00 UTC, from Vandenberg board a Delta 1900 launch vehicle.
+Explorer 51, also known as AE-C (Atmospheric Explorer-C), was a NASA scientific satellite belonging to the Atmosphere Explorer series launched on 16 December 1973, at 06:18:00 UTC, from Vandenberg aboard a Delta 1900 launch vehicle.

 Spacecraft

 The AE-C spacecraft was a multi-sided polyhedron with a diameter of approximately 140 cm.
 It weighed 658 kg including 85 kg of instrumentation.
 The initial elliptical orbit was altered many times in the first year of life by means of an onboard propulsion system employing a 1.6 kg thruster.
 The purpose of these changes was to alter the perigee height to 129 km.
 After this period, the orbit was circularized and was raised periodically to about 390 km when it would decay to 250 km altitude.
 During the first year, the latitude of perigee moved from about 10° up to 68° north and then down to about 60° south.
 During this period about two cycles through all local times were completed.
 The spacecraft could be operated in either of two modes: spinning at a nominal 4 rpm or despun to 1 revolution per orbit.
 The spin axis was perpendicular to the orbit plane.
 Power was supplied by a solar cell array.
-The spacecraft used a PCM telemetry data system that operated in real time or in a tape recorder mode.
-The payload included instrumentation for the measurement of solar ultraviolet; the composition of positive ions and neutral particles; the density and temperature of neutral particles, positive ions and electrons; the measurement of airglow emissions, photoelectron energy spectra, and proton and electron fluxes up to 25-keV.
+The spacecraft used a PCM telemetry data system that operated in real-time or in a tape recorder mode.
+The payload included instrumentation for the measurement of solar ultraviolet; the composition of positive ions and neutral particles; the density and temperature of neutral particles, positive ions and electrons; the measurement of airglow emissions, photoelectron energy spectra, and proton and electron fluxes up to 25 keV.